metapolator/metapolator/design-spaces.md

 now start at hue = 54° for the next object and increment 72 ° for each next one, until back at 54°;<br/>
 now start again from the top.

-_yes, this has been tested for 8 types of color-blindness, with Sim Daltonism.app—the point is whether one can see the are delimeters._
+_yes, this has been tested for 8 types of color-blindness, with Sim Daltonism.app—the point is whether one can see the area delimeters._